eswlab/orphan-prediction/README.md

 maker -CTL
 ```

-Edit them to make changes.
+Edit them@ASeditwhat? to make changes.
 For the first round, change these lines in `maker_opts.ctl` file:

 ```
 genome=TAIR10_chr_all.fas #genome sequence (fasta file or fasta embeded in GFF3 file)